-This camp is located in Osterhout Cottage, a peaceful wooded setting nestled among other MBL cottages in Memorial Circle.
-The location offers campers an opportunity to explore natural surroundings, travel to Fay Beach, and learn amateur tennis skills on the MBL’s tennis court next door.
+Periwinkle Club is located in Osterhout Cottage, a peaceful wooded setting nestled among other MBL cottages in Memorial Circle.
+The location offers campers an opportunity to explore natural surroundings and travel to local beaches.
 Children who attend Periwinkle must be between the ages of 4 and 6 years old (or entering 1st grade).
 A low child/staff ratio permits considerable individual attention.

 Established in 1919, the MBL Club sponsors a variety of family events and programs during the summer season.
 MBL Club members and guests of all ages may attend or participate in activities including concerts, lectures, folksinging, movies, and dances.
 Special activities and classes for children and young adults are usually available.
 All are invited to join the Club each spring.
 More >>>

 Join our experienced educators for a two-day seashore adventure at the renowned Marine Biological Laboratory in Woods Hole.
 Children ages 4-6 are invited to explore, discover, and enjoy multi-aged seashore activities including field trips, art projects, and music.
 Classes are held from 10 AM – 2 PM in the MBL Club, 100 Water Street, Woods Hole.
 Enrollment begins each spring and is limited to 20 children per session.
 More >>>

 Other Woods Hole Children’s Services: These are not affiliated with the MBL. please contact them directly.